 Typesetting is, according to the Britannica Encyclopedia, “the setting of type (characters) for use in any of a variety of printing processes” (even if the files don’t get printed, which is very common nowadays).

 To help you visualise it, think of a glossy magazine or catalogue you have picked up recently.
 After it was written, edited, perhaps translated and proofread; and before it was printed, a typesetter would have made the text look nice and appealing to the eye.

 Typesetting services, also known as desktop publishing or dtp services, are commonly offered alongside translation services, as the end use of a translation (especially if it’s a marketing translation or transcreation) is often for publishing purposes.
-At Genuine Translations, typesetting is of course on our list of services.

 Today we have the honour of interviewing a great typesetter and friend, Michael Langley; he will give us a bit more insight into the art of typesetting.

 When I was a child I was given a John Bull printing set as a birthday present and spent that summer with a pair of tweezers and 8 point rubber characters composing paragraphs and stamping as many things as I could until one by one I lost all the tiny rubber letters.
 I trained as a printer in my first job and then as a phototypesetter (before the days of Apple Macs and Postscript fonts).
 I loved the amount of work involved in the printing process and discovered there was even more work that went into typesetting the pages that I was printing.

 What do you enjoy the most when you typeset and what do you find the hardest to achieve?

 The hardest part for me is the fine-tuning.
 Adjusting line space to keep a paragraph in the same column or the kerning between characters to get a hyphen on the same line whilst still achieving a visual balance to the page.